 Hackberry Flat Wildlife Management Area & Center

-This wetland jewel in southwest Oklahoma plays host to over 200 species of birds, particularly waterfowl, shorebird and other wetland-dependent bird species.
-Owned and managed by the Oklahoma Department of Wildlife Conservation, the restored wetland basin at Hackberry Flat is 3,700 acres and is surrounded by over 3,000 acres of mixed-grass prairie and croplands.
-This patchwork of habitat provides food during fall and spring migration, as well as the winter season, for literally thousands of birds.
+A wetland jewel in southwest Oklahoma, Hackberry Flat Wildlife Management Area & Center hosts over 200 species of birds, particularly waterfowl, shorebird and other wetland-dependent bird species.
+Owned and managed by the Oklahoma Department of Wildlife Conservation, the restored wetland basin is 3,700 acres and is surrounded by over 3,000 acres of mixed-grass prairie and croplands.
+This habitat provides food during fall and spring migration, as well as the winter season, for literally thousands of birds.